-Currently effective: IFRIC 12, SIC-29 Forthcoming: IFRS 15, Amendments to IAS 16 and IAS 38
+Currently effective: IFRIC 12, SIC-29

 - IFRS provides specific guidance on the accounting by private sector entities (operators) for public-to-private service concession arrangements. - The interpretation applies only to those service concession arrangements in which the public sector (the grantor) controls or regulates the services provided, prices to be charged and any significant residual interest in the infrastructure.